All Academies (AWVA)

 Other Providers

-As the lead school in the Auckland West Vocational Academies (AWVA), Massey High School is associated with Unitec, MIT, the BCATS Industry Training Organisation (ITO), Service IQ, ITC, Competenz.
-Whitireia, NZ Fashion Tech, and AHCTS in addition to a number of other specialist training providers.
+As the lead school in the Auckland West Vocational Academies (AWVA), Massey High School is associated with Unitec, MIT, BCITO Industry Training Organisation (ITO), Service IQ, ITC, Competenz, in addition to a number of other specialist training providers.

 AWVA Academies for Massey High School Students